songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## sand          1***
 ```

-The similar way as I did for the bird data.
-The difference here is that the dependent values is binary, which is the presence-absence data, so I should use the logistic regression with the function `glm`.
+This anlyses are similar as I did before for the bird data.
+The difference here is that the dependent values is binary, e.g. the presence-absence data.
+The rational model for binary data is to use the logistic regression by the function `glm`.
 Running the code below,

 {% highlight r %}
 global.model.tomb <- glm(tomb ~ plants + habitats + SI + convex + aspect + Al +